cbpspratap/SQLTraining/Chapter 5/Readme.md

 There are mainly 4 types of SQL operators as below:
 - Arithmetic operators
-- Bitwise operators
 - Comparison operators
 - Logical operators
+- Bitwise operator

 ### Arithmetic Operators

 Arithmetic operators are used for mathematical operations on numerical data, such as adding or subtracting.

-> For Example consider a = 10 and b = 20
+> For Example, consider a = 10 and b = 20

 | Operator | Description | Example |
 |----------|-------------|---------|